dispersao/script_parser/README.md

 Get a .fountain file in the root level

-Create a ```dbconfig.js``` file on root leve  that exports a module with the db config for connection.
+Create a ```dbconfig.js``` file on root level that exports a module with the db config for connection.

 Run
 ```